minhhoccode111/etch-a-sketch-top/README.md

   document.body.onmouseup = () => (mousedown = false);
   -app.js is my first try to do features of this app so the code is a little messy -and script.js is my second try
+  -comeback and do my third try after 6 months, my old code save on "old" branch on gitHub

 [View all my projects Live demo links](https://minhhoccode111.github.io/allProjectssLiveDemo/)